supunakalanka76/product-management-app/README.md

 ## 🚀 Overview

 This is a modern **Product Management Application (Prodify)** built using **Next.js and Tailwind CSS**.
-The application allows users to manage products efficiently by performing CRUD operations (Create, Read, Update, Delete) with additional features like search, image upload, and dark mode.
+The application allows users to manage products efficiently by performing CRUD operations (Create, Read, Update, Delete) with additional features like search, image upload.

 The app is fully client-side and uses **browser localStorage** for data persistence, making it lightweight and easy to run without a backend.